Antipsychotic Prescribing

 Parkinsonism

 Some of the medical and research community believe that certain antipsychotics work by causing Parkinsonism, which is a movement disorder.
-This means they can induce the physical symptoms of Parkinsonism as side effects; they are also known to produce psychological symptoms of Parkinsonism, such as lacking appropriate emotions or losing interest in activities.
-These effects are more common with first-generation, or 'typical' antipsychotics.
+This means they can induce the physical symptoms of Parkinsonism as side effects; they are also known to produce psychological symptoms of Parkinsonism, such as a lack of appropriate emotions or a loss of interest in activities.
+These effects are more common with first-generation, or ‘typical’, antipsychotics.

 Ask yourself...